EnzoIbarra/EnzoIbarra/README.md

 **🇬🇧 English Proficiency**
 Studied English Language & Literature for over a year at university.
-I recently completed an intermediate-level English course and spent 6 months living in the UK, strengthening my communication skills in real contexts.
-While I don't hold an official certification, I operate comfortably in technical and professional environments, likely at a B1–B2 level.

 **🧪 Testing & Code Quality**
 Basic hands-on experience with Jest for unit testing in earlier projects.